ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 To investigate this theory, the paper conducted an experiment to analyze the loss landscape of a model during training.
 We'll try and visualize this with a simple example.

 Let's say that we have a simple network with two weight parameters (w1 and w2).
 The values of these weights can be shown on a 2D surface, with one axis for each weight.
-Each combination of weight values correspond to a point on this 2D plane.
+Each combination of weight values corresponds to a point on this 2D plane.

 As the weights change during training, we move to another point on this surface.
 Hence one can plot the trajectory of the weights over the training iterations.